noaa-onms/cinms/modals/_captions.md

 ### Details

 Trends over time in commercial fishing activity in Channel Islands National Marine Sanctuary (CINMS) based on landings pounds (blue bars) and value (dark blue line) for seven fisheries from 2000 to 2012.
-Landings were combined for twenty-two blocks that overlap substantially with the sanctuary (see Figure App.C4.3. for map).
+Landings were combined for twenty-two blocks that overlap substantially with the sanctuary (see CINMS Conidition Report Figure App.C.4.3. for map).
 Landings for market squid, sardine, and anchovy declined recently while landings of crabs increased.
 Landings of sea urchin, spiny lobster, and prawn and shrimp were relatively stable.

 ## Figure App.C.4.5a.